VU3VWB/studies/README.md

 # misc
-As the name suggests, some misc codes.
-Mostly from early days of my PhD.
+Some misc codes, related to PhD or old codes.